What to watch for

 The Internet’s takeover of the global communication landscape was almost instant in historical terms: it only communicated 1% of the information flowing through two-way telecommunications networks in the year 1993, already 51% by 2000, and more than 97% of the telecommunicated information by 2007.

 Make sure you know what ARPA / DARPA and ARPANET are, and that they went live in 1969.
 You should also know that Robert Metcalfe (of Metcalfe’s Law fame) came up with Ethernet (more on that later) while working at Xerox PARC (more on that in a later lesson) in the 1970s.
 Minitel, introduced in France in 1978, was pretty far ahead of its time.
-Finally, you darn well better know that Sir Tim Berners-Lee created the World Wide Web in 1991 (on a NeXT computer).
+Finally, you darn well better know that Sir Tim Berners-Lee created the World Wide Web in between 1989-1991 (on a NeXT computer).

 How the internet and the web work